carlossg/presentations/2023-05_devoxx_uk/index.md

 ----

-### In a host with 32 CPUs, and 2 JVMs with each 8 CPU requests/16 CPU limit, how much CPU can each use if both are as busy as possible?
+### In a 32 CPU host with 2 JVMs where one is idle, each with 8 CPU requests/16 CPU limit, what is the max CPU used?

-1. 100%
+1. 8
-2. 75%
+2. 16
-3. 50%
+3. 32
-4. 25%

 ----

-### In a host with 32 CPUs, and 2 JVMs with each 8 CPU requests/16 CPU limit, how much CPU can each use if both are as busy as possible?
+### In a 32 CPU host with 2 JVMs where one is idle, each with 8 CPU requests/16 CPU limit, what is the max CPU used?

-1. 100%
+1. 8
-2. 75%
+2. **16**
-3. **50%**
+3. 32
-4. 25%

 ----